-Defining your B2B development is the first step that a B2B company should take into consideration in the perspective of new business activities.
-The brand defines the company and its image in the market: this is a strategic approach that becomes operational to communicate values, positioning, advantages and offer.
+Defining your B2B development is the first step that a B2B company should consider from the perspective of new business activities.
+The brand describes the company and its image in the market: this is a strategic approach that becomes operational to communicate values, positioning, advantages, and offers.

-Sometimes undervalued, sometimes overvalued, even for a B2B company the brand certainly is an integral part of the customer journey of a potential customer: a key element for the success of a deal.
-In fact, any interlocutor, before any response action, whether to a call or to a meeting request, or even to an email, will form independently and, sometimes even unconsciously, an idea of the company that is contacting him.
+Sometimes undervalued, sometimes overvalued, even for a B2B company, the brand certainly is an integral part of the customer journey of a potential customer: an essential element for the success of a deal.
+In fact, any interlocutor, before any response action, whether to a call or a meeting request, or even to an email, will form independently and, sometimes even unconsciously, an idea of the company that is contacting him.

 Introduction: short definition of a B2B development strategy

 Before talking in detail about social media, it is necessary to define a brand.
-In order to define the identity of a company it is essential to think about the brand: to define its inner values and, more in detail, to define its value proposition: the answer to the reason why the company is present on the market.
-At Vehnta we carefully evaluate the status quo before starting a collaboration on this activity: it is in fact very important to understand from the beginning the situation on the subject and the market positioning of the company itself.
+In order to determine the identity of a company, it is essential to think about the brand: to define its inner values and, more in detail, to define its value proposition: the answer to the reason why the company is present on the market.
+At Vehnta, we carefully evaluate the status quo before starting a collaboration on this activity.
+It is, in fact, essential to understanding from the beginning the situation on the subject and the market positioning of the company itself.

-If one of our customers has a brand with a strong and clear definition, then we should only think together about how to translate the brand into communicative terms and choose the right digital elements and tools to convey the knowledge of its brand to its stakeholders.
-If the brand is not yet defined, a series of actions will be activated to reach the point where the brand will respond to values and a competitive advantage: it will thus have a possible place in the market that has to be built through a communication and marketing strategy.
-Only then it will be possible to plan how to convey the brand.
+Suppose one of our customers has a strong and clear brand definition.
+In that case, we should only think together about how to translate the brand into communicative terms and choose the correct digital elements and tools to convey the knowledge of its brand to its stakeholders.
+If the brand is not yet defined, a series of actions will be activated to reach the point where the brand will respond to values and competitive advantage: it will thus have a possible place in the market that has to be built through communication and marketing strategy.
+Only then will it be possible to plan how to convey the brand.

 How to define and convey a B2B development

 There are many useful elements to define and convey a B2B development in the market.